powsybl/powsybl.github.io/docs/iidm/reducer/index.md

 layout: default
 ---

-The network reduction module is used to extract a sub part of a network, replacing the border lines, transformers, HVDC lines by injections. **It is required to run a load-flow computation before trying to reduce it.**
+The network reduction module is used to extract a sub part of a network, replacing the border lines, transformers and HVDC lines by injections. **It is required to run a load-flow computation before trying to reduce the network.**

 The network reduction is relying on a `NetworkPredicate` instance, to define an _area of interest_ (i.e. a list of equipments to keep in the network after the reduction).
 The equipments outside this area will be removed and the